-Water intoxication in dogs can turn very bad very quickly, with a dog going from a big bundle of energy to unresponsive within 1-2 hours.
+Water intoxication in dogs can quickly turn very bad, with a dog going from a big bundle of energy to unresponsive within 1-2 hours.

 While treatments can reverse the effects of water intoxication reasonably quickly, the damage that remains is harder to overcome.